infosurajkumar/machine-learning-solutions-for-andrew-s-ng-course/README.md

-# solutions for the programming excercise of andrew's ng course
+# solutions for the programming excercie andrew's ng course